Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Does Tomato Juice Really Work?

-It's one of those things that will stick around for a long time, and no, we're not talking about skunk smell in this case, but rather, the old remedy to use tomato juice to rid a dog of skunk smell.
+It's one of those things that will stick around for a long time.
+No, we're not talking about skunk smell in this case, but rather, the old tomato juice remedy to rid a dog of skunk smell.
 Does it really work?
 It may seem so if you talk to many people.
-There are countless folks who swear about the almost magical power tomato juice has in ridding a dog of Pepe Le Pew's noxious emissions.
+Indeed, there are countless folks who swear about the almost magical power tomato juice has in getting rid of Pepe Le Pew's noxious emissions.

 Skunk Spray Can Burn the Eyes